 Opportunities will only be advertised on I-VOL if the following criteria are met:

-- Where appropriate, relevant insurance cover is in place for activities carried out by volunteers.
+- You confirm that your organisation has relevant insurance cover in place for activities carried out by volunteers.

 - Organisations must carry out Garda Vetting when a volunteer role involves relevant work, which is any work or activities, carried out by a person, a necessary and regular part of which consists mainly of the person having access to or contact with children or vulnerable adults.
 If an organisation does not currently have access to the Garda Vetting service, your local volunteer centre can provide this service.